autoemulate.core.sensitivity_analysis#

 index (str) – The type of sensitivity index to plot. - “S1”: first-order indices - “S2”: second-order/interaction indices - “ST”: total-order indices Defaults to “S1”.

-n_cols (int | None) – The number of columns in the plot.
+ncols (int | None) – The number of columns in the plot.
 Defaults to 3 if there are 3 or more outputs, otherwise the number of outputs.
 Defaults to None.

 figsize (tuple | None) – Figure size as (width, height) in inches.
 If None, set automatically.
 Defaults to None.

-- static plot_morris(results, param_groups=None, n_cols=None, figsize=None)[source]#
+- static plot_morris(results, param_groups=None, ncols=None, figsize=None, fname=None)[source]#

 Plot Morris analysis results.
+Optionally save to file.

 - Parameters: